 4. Don't buy bulk when you don't eat in bulk

 There are just two people in our household.
 We’re decidedly averaged sized, too.
-We often puchased the “family-sized” multi-packs of oatmeal because for years we've followed those repetitive “10 grocery tips to save money!” type of articles.
-They typically include:.
+We often purchased the “family-sized” multi-packs of oatmeal because for years we've followed those repetitive “10 grocery tips to save money!” type of articles.
+They typically include: